Skip to main content

 Shokz OpenRun Pro

-Newer headphones with bone conduction technology from Shokz company (previously AfterShokz) offer a new TurboPitch sound tech with enhanced bass response.
+Newer bone conduction headphones from Shokz (previously AfterShokz) offer a new TurboPitch sound tech with enhanced bass response.

-Unfortunately, they still use a proprietary charging cable.
+Unfortunately, they still use a proprietary charging cable, and they’re more expensive and not much better.

 Check OpenRun Pro price